MicrosoftDocs/appcenter-docs/docs/sdk/auth/android.md

 The tokens use the [JWT](https://jwt.io/) format.

-An ID token represents the user information itself without any permission to call any other services' REST API.
+An ID token represents the user information itself without any permission to call any other services' REST APIs.

 The access token contains the same information as the ID token but also contains the scopes of what other services' REST APIs can be called on behalf of the user.